-The Kodak Field Case for your Brownie Hawkeye Camera protects your camera, and yet your camera is instantly ready for action.
-The camera is inserted while the sides of the case are spread slightly.
+This Kodak Field Case for your Duaflex II Camera protects your camera and yet your camera is instantly ready for action.
+The camera is inserted while the sides of the case are spread, slightly to clear the knobs and studs.
 The case sides spring back against the camera sides to hold the camera securely.
-This accessory is available at photo dealers.
+This accessory is available at most photo dealers.